ReachableCEO/TSYSAncillaryBusinessDealMemo/src/ComponentsNotInScope.md

 are not in any way / shape / form a part of this contract :

-**
-- Turnkey Network Systems LLC (as a whole) (certain (super) series LLC of Turnkey Network Systems LLC are in scope as called out in this contract)
+- Turnkey Network Systems LLC (as a whole)
-- Reachable CEO Enterprises LLC
+- Known Element Enterprises (series) LLC
-- HFNOC (super series) LLC and all affiliated legal entities
-- HFNFC (super series) and all affiliated legal entities
-- Suborbital Systems Development Company LLC
-- Suborbital Systems (series) LLC
+- Wyble Family Office (series) LLC
-- RackRental.net Operating Company LLC (except as a co-party to franchise agreements)
-- RackRental.net (series) LLC (except as a co-party to franchise agreements)
+- RackRental.net (series) LLC (TSYS Group HQ Rackrental.net Franchise and has 100% distribution under it's franchise contract with RackRental.net Operating Company LLC)
-- Wyble Family Office LLC
+- Starting Line Productions (series) LLC (TSYS Group HQ StartingLineProductions.com Franchise and has 100% distribution under it's franchise contract with RackRental.net Operating Company LLC)
-- Asset holding , shell, licensing and other (super) series and/or stand alone legal entities providing non-operational functions for TSYS group **
+- Asset holding,shell,licensing and other (super) series and/or stand alone legal entities (aka TDCMP entities) providing non-operational functions for TSYS group
+- Reachable CEO Enterprises (series) LLC

 No: